rickbergfalk/postgrator/README.md

 ## Tests

-A docker-compose file is provided with postgres and mysql (mariadb) containers configured for the tests.
-SQL Server tests also exist, but are commented out since the requirements are quite high to run them.
+A docker-compose file is provided with containers configured for tests.

-To run postgrator tests locally, you'll need Docker installed.
+To run postgrator tests locally, you'll need Docker and Docker Compose installed.

 ```sh
 # In one terminal window